indeedeng/iwf/README.md

 # iWF project - main & server repo

-For most long running applications, iWF is a All-In-One solution to replace Database, MessageQueue and ElasticSearch.
+For most long running business, iWF is a All-In-One framework to replace Database, MessageQueue and ElasticSearch.

 **It will not make you a 10x developer...but you may feel like one!**

+We call _long running application_ **`Workflow`**.

 It's a simple and powerful WorkflowAsCode general purpose workflow engine.